wokwi/wokwi-docs/docs/vscode/migrating.md

 :::tip

 Using **MicroPython**?
-The setup for MicroPython projects is quite different - please see the [Vs Code for MicroPython page](vscode-micropython.md).
+The setup for MicroPython projects is quite different - please see the [VS Code for MicroPython page](vscode-micropython.md).
 :::

 ## Download the project source